CodyNicholson/Backend_Development_Notes/The_Complete_Java_Developer_Course/1_Variables_Datatypes_And_Operators/variables.md

 We represent this spot in memory with the name 'myFirstNumber', but we could name it anything else

-Lastly, we set our int varaible to the value of 5
+Lastly, we set our int variable to the value of 5

 -

-We can print out our vaiable like this:
+We can print out our variable like this:

 ```java
 System.out.println(myFirstNumber);